-The kids were wonderful – with the hiking, with the cooking, with the sleeping (more or less) and it had been so long, I was just so happy to be outside all day and smell and eat by the campfire.
+The kids were wonderful - with the hiking, with the cooking, with the sleeping (more or less) and it had been so long, I was just so happy to be outside all day and night and to eat by the campfire.

 Some of my favorite moments: